-Recycling shrink wrap when possible is important for any warehouse to consider.
+Recycling shrink wrap when possible is essential for any warehouse to consider.
 Recycling can help produce a new film that can be used over and over.
 Click on the link for a complete list of plastic film recycling drop off points.
 Be sure to call any location you find on the list and ask if they recycle the specific shrink film you are using.

 Shrink Wrap Terms